The Airline Project

 In the future, we plan to take this further.
 Over time demand flows will change, AI will behave like airlines did back in the day, every airport will look like it did at the time and governments will implement more and more restrictions.

 Of course, every part of history has a setting, so if you prefer to ignore war or restrictions, you can just do that.

 We still have a lot of features on our to do list.
 We have an improved AI, improved economics and an improved auto scheduler on our priority list.
 Other things on our to do list include alliances and codesharing, research and development, historic data and aviation law.

-Do you have any idea that you would like to share with us?
-Let us know on our forum.
+If there is anything you would like to share with us, let us know on our forum.